MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/Ad.md

 String[]|The reasons for why the ad was disapproved.
 &nbsp;|&nbsp;
 ## <a name="getdisplayurl"></a>getDisplayUrl
 Returns the display URL of this ad.

-This value could be null for some types of ads.
+May return null for some types of ads.

 ### Returns:
 |Type|Description|
 |-|-
-String|The display URL of the ad.
+String|The display URL of the ad or null.
 &nbsp;|&nbsp;
 ## <a name="getentitytype"></a>getEntityType
 Returns the type of entity of this ad.